grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

 The two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are generated as static global pointers.
 The `classInit` method uses the `fManager` object used to allocate tables.
 A new `classDestroy` method is generated to deallocate the tables.

-Finally the `init` method is now empty, since the architecture file is supposed to use the `classInit/classDestroy` method once to allocate and deallocate static tables, and the `instanceInit` method on each allocated DSP.
+**Finally, the `init` method is now empty.
+Because the static tables are now allocated on the heap, the architecture code must invoke `classInit` and `classDestroy` once to manage the allocation and deallocation of these tables, and use `instanceInit` for the initialization of each DSP instance.**

 The `memoryInfo` method now has the following shape, with the two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables: